w3itch-crafter/w3itch-docs/docs/documentation/back-end_development.md

 - `loki` - logging service
 - `caddy` - reverse proxy web server for serving static files
 - `mysql` - database
-  > Unless for testing, we connect directly to a dedicated remote database for the production environment.
-  > *So a local installation is not generally necessary if you're running in the production.*

 ```bash
 #!/bin/bash